Geri and Freki

-Decoration on the Sutton Hoo purse-lid, showing a one-eyed figure (hard to see in photo) between two wolves, thought to depict Odin with Geri and Freki.
+A decoration on the Sutton Hoo purse-lid, showing a one-eyed figure (hard to see in photo) between two wolves, thought to depict Odin with Geri and Freki.

-Modern ambiguous ink painting of Odin with his two ravens Huginn and Muninn, as well as his two wolves Geri and Freki.
+A modern ambiguous ink painting of Odin with his two ravens Huginn and Muninn, as well as his two wolves Geri and Freki.

 In Norse mythology, Geri and Freki (roughly "Greed" and "Glutton") are two wolves which are said to accompany the god Odin.
 They are attested in the Poetic Edda, a collection of epic poetry compiled in the 13th century from earlier traditional sources, in the Prose Edda, written in the 13th century by Snorri Sturluson, and in the poetry of skalds.

 The pair has been compared to similar figures found in Greek, Roman and Vedic mythology, and may also be connected to beliefs surrounding the Germanic "wolf-warrior bands", the Úlfhéðnar.

 Etymology

 The name Geri has been interpreted as meaning either "the greedy one" or "the ravenous one".
 The name Geri stems from the root morpheme ger/gir, traced back to a Proto-Germanic adjective: geraz, attested in Burgundian girs, Old Norse gerr, Old Swedish giri ("greed, desire"), Old High German ger or giri and Old Dutch gir, all of which mean "greedy".
 Compare modern gerrig, girig, girug, girig, all meaning greedy.

 The name Freki can be traced back to the Proto-Germanic adjective frekaz, attested in Gothic 𐍆𐌰𐌹𐌷𐌿𐍆𐍂𐌹𐌺𐍃 (faihufriks) "covetous, avaricious", Old English frec "desirous, greedy, gluttonous, audacious" and Old High German freh "greedy, covetous, desirous", The Old Norse form frekr is fairly broad (compare modern fræk, frek, fräck, fräk), meaning "brazen, enterprising, covetous, greedy and insatiable", including having a voracious appetite (”gluttonous”).

 John Lindow interprets both Old Norse names as nominalized adjectives.
 Bruce Lincoln further traces Geri back to a Proto-Indo-European stem gher-, which is the same as that found in Garmr, a name referring to the hound closely associated with the events of Ragnarök.